goToMain/libosdp/README.md

 ## Cross Compiling:

-libosdp can be compiled with your cross compiler by passing a toolchain file to cmake.
+LibOSDP can be compiled with your cross compiler by passing a toolchain file to cmake.
 This can be done by invoking cmake with the command line argument `-DCMAKE_TOOLCHAIN_FILE=/path/to/toolchain-file.cmake`.